Black Covert, near Aberystwyth

 Read more about tree health in Wales

-The Arch car park is 15 miles east of Aberystwyth.
+The Arch car park is 13 miles south east of Aberystwyth.

 Parking is free of charge.